ArsenalPay/OpenCart2.3.x-ArsenalPay-CMS/README.md

  - Set **Currency code** as **RUB**, if you have not that select, add it at **System > Localisation > Currencies** .
  - Set **Sort Order**: the order number of ArsenalPay in the list of enabled payment methods.
  - Finally, save settings by clicking on **Save**.

+## Settings tax rates
+Settings of tax rates is only necessary if you are connected to [online checkout](https://arsenalpay.ru/documentation.html#54-fz-integraciya-s-onlajn-kassoj).
+For connection, please contact our manager.

+If you do not already have a tax regime on your site:
+1. Set up tax classes, you can found information on the [opencart website](http://docs.opencart.com/system/localisation/tax/)
+2. Return to the settings of the payment system **Arsenalpay**
+3. Go to **Online checkout settings** tab.

+You need to compare taxes in your store and in the Federal Tax Service.
+Settings for customization:
+ - **Default tax rate** - The default tax rate will be in the check, if no other classes is specified on the product card.
+ - If you have created tax classes on the site, you will see a list of taxes: on left side tax rate in your store, on right - in the Federal Tax Service.
+Please compare them.
+ - Click **"Save Changes"** to complete the setup.

 ### How to uninstall
 1. Login to the Open Cart admin section and go to **Extensions > Extensions**.